-111-2-2-.06.
-Application for Certificate of Need
+111-2-2-.06 Application for Certificate of Need.

 - (1) Letter of Intent.
-Beginning July 15, 2008, all persons who wish to submit an application for a Ceertificate of nNeed for a new institutional health service or health care facility, as provided in O.C.G.A. § 31-6-40(a) and (b), must submit a letter of intent notifying the Department of their intent to do so at least thirty (30) days prior to submission of the Ceertificate of Nneed application.
-The notice must be in writing, must be submitted via the Department's web portal, and must contain the following information: - (a) Name and address of the legal applicant; - (b) Person to whom inquiries must be addressed; - (c) Name, address of facility, if different from legal applicant; - (d) Proposed project site location with specificity; - (e) Brief summary description of proposal; - (f) Proposed service area; and - (g) Cost of the project.
+Beginning July 15, 2008, all persons who wish to submit an application for a certificate of need for a new institutional health service or health care facility, as provided in O.C.G.A. § 31-6-40(a)(b), must submit a letter of intent notifying the Department of their intent to do so at least thirty (30) days prior to submission of the certificate of need application.
+The notice must be in writing and must contain the following information: - (a) Name and address of the legal applicant; - (b) Person to whom inquiries must be addressed; - (c) Name, address of facility, if different from legal applicant; - (d) Proposed project site location with specificity; - (e) Brief summary description of proposal; - (f) Proposed service area; and - (g) Cost of the project.